Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: A Framework for Active Hypothesis Testing

 \subsection{Admissibility and the Choice of Control Parameters}

 The active statistic constructions in \eqref{active-e}, \eqref{eq:p-value-indep} and \eqref{eq:p-value-general} depend on the choice of the control function $h(\cdot)$ and the hyperparameter $\beta$.
-A fundamental theoretical question naturally arises: does a universally optimal configuration exist?
-That is, can we identify a specific function $h$ and parameter $\beta$ that yield a more powerful test against \textit{all} alternatives?

-To answer this, we formally define statistical domination and admissibility within our framework.
+While recent literature \citep{xu2025active} has introduced specific functional forms for active statistics, a rigorous theoretical evaluation of whether these or any other choices are optimal has remained absent.
+This naturally raises a fundamental question: does a universally optimal configuration actually exist?
+That is, can we identify a specific function $h$ and parameter $\beta$ that yield a strictly more powerful test against \emph{all} alternatives?
+To answer this question and address the gap in prior work, we provide a in-depth theoretical investigation into the \emph{admissibility} of active statistics.
+We begin by formally defining statistical domination and admissibility within our framework.
 Intuitively, one active statistic dominates another if it is always ``better'', which means yielding a larger $e$-value or smaller $p$-value regardless of the data realization.

 \begin{definition}[Domination and Admissibility] Let $X^{\text{active}}_{h,\beta}$ denote an active statistic (either an active $e$-value or $p$-value) constructed using control function $h$ and parameter $\beta$.
 We say that $X^{\text{active}}_{h,\beta}$ \textbf{dominates} $X^{\text{active}}_{h',\beta'}$ if it is strictly more powerful.
 Formally: \begin{enumerate} \item \textbf{For $p$-values:} For any valid $p$-value $P$ and auxiliary statistic $P^a \in [0,1]$, the inequality $ \min\{1, P^{\mathrm{active}}_{h,\beta}\} \le \min\{1, P^{\mathrm{active}}_{h',\beta'}\} $ holds almost surely, and strict inequality holds with positive probability for at least one valid input pair.